learnapollo/learnapollo/content/exercises/react-04.md

 }
 ```

-We can also replace the `pokemon` prop declaration in the `propTypes` object by using the newly created fragment:
+We also replaced the `pokemon` prop declaration in the `propTypes` object by using the new fragment:

 ```js
 static propTypes = {